jurajpiar/tasegir/README.md

   karma: {}, // karma.conf.js content
   hooks: {}, // See Tests -> Hooks
   lint: {
-    files: [] // Globby list of paths to lint
+    files: [], // Globby list of paths to lint
+    warningLimit: 20 // Count of warnings allowed
   },
   depCheck: {
     files: [], // Globby list of paths to check allowing overriding the default setting